Organizing Coordinator – Southern California

 About the Job

 The National Union of Healthcare Workers (NUHW) is searching for a talented, hard-working individual committed to building a powerful and democratic union.
-The successful candidate for this position will have union experience, preferably in healthcare, organizing non-union workers.
-S/he/they will be values-driven, self-motivated and resourceful.
+The successful candidate for this position will have union experience, preferably in healthcare, organizing workers already represented under collective bargaining agreements.
+They will be values-driven, self-motivated and resourceful.

 - Ability to motivate and lead workers in struggle

-- Effective communication skills – listening, oral and written
+- Effective communication skills – listening, spoken, and written

 - Capacity to establish and cultivate relationships with people from diverse backgrounds